-Mo Shafiq is a former member of the Liberal Democrats who runs ‘The Ramadan Foundation’ in the UK.
+Mo Shafiq is a former member of the Liberal Democrat party and also runs ‘The Ramadhan Foundation’ in the UK.
 From what I can gather the latter role consists of little more than having a website and calling yourself a ‘foundation’.

 One person has been killed and several others were injured in a knife attack in London earlier this week.
 A 19 year old Somali-Norwegian named Zakaria Bulhan is being held on suspicion of murder and the investigation is on-going.

 Given the increasing number of Islamic terror attacks across Europe by similar means, people have understandably been wondering if this was also an act of Jihadism.
 It seems the answer is ‘no’.
 From The Guardian: